QuantLet/Styleguide-and-FAQ/Styleguide.md

 Finally, several illustrative examples of correct Quantlets are listed in the Appendix.

-## 1. Structure of a Quantlet folder in a Github repository (see also __Guideline II__ in [README](README.md))
+### Structure of a Quantlet folder in a Github repository
+This contains additional information to [**Styleguide of QuantLets**](guidelines/Styleguide_Guide_GitHub.pdf).

-Every Quantlet folder consists of two elementary parts / files with equal relevance:
+Every Quantlet folder consists of two elementary parts / files:
 * __Metainfo.txt:__ Contains meta-information about the functionality, origin and purpose of your Quantlet.
 Furthermore, lists of keywords and references to other related Quantlets are stated.
 You will need to create the file "metainfo.txt", which will be formatted in 'YAML' - an easy and intuitive data serialization language.
 The formatted "metainfo.txt" will be used for the [Quantlet Visualization] (http://www.quantlet.de) and data mining practices (e.g. clustering, filtering and recommendation engines) and is therefore __mandatory__.
+- We use YAML to format metainfo.txt to make things easy and fast, YAML is a human-friendly, cross language data serialization language that can be parsed by a computer.
-You can use the [Metainfo.txt template](TEMPLATE_Metainfo.txt) to avoid yaml errors.
-We recommend this [page](http://yaml-online-parser.appspot.com/) to check whether your Metainfo.txt file is [YAML parsable](http://yaml-online-parser.appspot.com/).
+- You can use the [Metainfo.txt template](TEMPLATE_Metainfo.txt) to have the main Metainfo.txt file structure.
+If you want to check your Metainfo.txt files parsability, we recommend this page is [yaml-online-parser.appspot.com](http://yaml-online-parser.appspot.com/).

 * __Quantletcode:__ A correctly working code represents the second elementary part.
 The described functionality in the Metainfo.txt should practically be realizable by using the provided code.